What To Eat When Camping?

 For The Outdoor Aperitif 🙂

 Camping cocktails.
-If you are of legal drinking age and you enjoy cocktails, I recommend this cocktail book for camping or van trips.
+If you understand a little bit of English, you are of legal drinking age, and you enjoy cocktails, I recommend this cocktail book for camping or van trips.
 Obviously, if you are going to drink, do not drive afterward!

 You will find many ideas to do easily outdoors or in your camper van or motorhome.